PingPlotter Cloud Manual

 5. Focus Period

-- Sets how much data PingPlotter Cloud displays in the Trace Graph.
+Sets how much data PingPlotter Cloud displays in the Target Session Data display.
 Auto displays all the data currently shown on the Timeline Graph.

 6. Download PP2